chriskrycho/v5.chriskrycho.com/site/journal/2023/Did Not Start.md

 I have never had to log a <abbr title="did not finish">DNF</abbr>.
 I have an even rougher entry for two separate races in my own personal history, though: <abbr title="did not start">DNS</abbr>—“did not start”.
 Twice, I have come down quite ill a day or two before the race, and judged it wiser to sleep than to run a race.
 The first of those was the very first half marathon I ever signed up to run: the 2011 Oklahoma City Half Marathon.
 The day before the race, I was so sick I could not make it two miles; I had to stop and walk home.
 I hoped when I went to bed that night that it would clear up, but when I awoke the morning of the race, I was no better.
 I sighed, turned off my alarm, and went back to sleep.

 Sometime that week, I picked another race to run: the [2011 Dallas White Rock][dwr] half marathon.
 When the sickness had cleared up enough, I started running again.
-Seven months later, I successfully completed my first half marathon, at a very respectable pace, and
+Seven months later, I completed my first half marathon, at a very respectable pace.
+Despite the cold and drenching rain (no one who ran that day will forget it!) it was a huge success for me.

 [dwr]: https://www.strava.com/activities/224636543/overview